-The following table summarizes the crude oil and natural gas drilling activities completed by the Company for the year ended December 31, 2022.
-Total success rate for 2022, excluding service and stratigraphic test wells, was 99%.
+The following table summarizes the crude oil and natural gas drilling activities completed by the Company for the year ended December 31, 2023.
+Total success rate for 2023, excluding service and stratigraphic test wells, was 99%.

-Explorator Exploratory Wells nt Wells
+Explorato Exploratory Wells ent Wells

 Gross Net Gross Net

 Canada - Exploration and Production

-Crude Oil 332 317.2
+Crude Oil 1 0.8 227 220.6

-Natural Gas 100 72.0
+Natural Gas 1 0.7 77 60.5

-Dry 1 1.0
+Dry 2 1.6

-Service 56 56.0
+Service 51 50.0

-Stratigraphic 18 18.0
+Stratigraphic 24 24.0

-Total 507 464.2
+Total 2 1.5 381 356.7

-Canada - Oil Sands Mining & Upgrading
+Canada - Oil Sands Mining and Upgrading

-Service 5 4.7
+Service 12 10.5

-Stratigraphic 451 373.0
+Stratigraphic 394 334.3

-Total 456 377.7
+Total 406 344.8

-Total Canada 963 841.9
+Total Canada 2 1.5 787 701.5

 Total International

-Company Total 963 841.9
+Company Total 2 1.5 787 701.5

-2023 ACTIVITY
+2024 ACTIVITY

-Safe, reliable, effective and efficient operations will continue to be a focus of the Company in 2023.
-In November 2022, the Company released its 2023 capital budget (1) of approximately \$5,210 million.
+Safe, reliable, effective and efficient operations will continue to be a focus of the Company in 2024.
+In December 2023, the Company released its 2024 capital budget(1) of approximately \$5,420 million.
+In addition, the Company expects to spend approximately \$635 million on abandonment and reclamation obligations in 2024.
 Annual budgets are developed and scrutinized throughout the year and can be changed, if necessary, to respond to price volatility, changes in project returns and the balancing of project risks and time horizons.
-The 2023 production guidance is targeted between 1,330,000 BOE/d and 1,374,000 BOE/d.
+In 2024, annual production is targeted to range between 1,330,000 BOE/d, and 1,380,000 BOE/d.
+The 2024 drilling budget is weighted towards longer cycle projects in the first half of the year, primarily thermal in situ, which is expected to drive production growth post-2024.
+In the second half of the year, the program will shift to being weighted towards shorter cycle development opportunities to align with incremental market egress.

-The 2023 capital budget and production targets constitute forward-looking information.
+The 2024 capital budget and production targets constitute forward-looking information.
 Refer to the "Advisory" section of this AIF for further details on forward-looking information.

 (1) The capital budget is based on net capital expenditures (Non-GAAP Financial Measure) and excludes net acquisition costs.
-Refer to the "Non-GAAP and Other Financial Measures" section of the Company's annual MD&A for the year ended December 31, 2022, dated March 1, 2023, for more details on net capital expenditures.
+Refer to the "Non-GAAP and Other Financial Measures" section of the Company's annual MD&A for the year ended December 31, 2023, dated February 28, 2024 for more details on net capital expenditures.